andrei1015/cypress-to-do/README.md

 # cypress-to-do

 Initially I started with playwright but stumbled upon an error (most likely caused by my lack of hands-on experience with it), so instead of wasting time I just went with the one I already know, cypress.
+The playwright try is here https://github.com/andrei1015/playwright-to-do/blob/main/tests/positives.spec.ts and most likely either today or this weekend I will do the playwright part, for my own knowledge, but not with a 2 hour limit

 ```
 npm init